emmercm/igir/docs/rom-dumping.md

 # ROM Dumping

+!!! danger

-⚠️ An obligatory warning about downloading ROMs:
+    An obligatory warning about downloading ROMs:

     Emulators are generally _legal_, as long as they don't include copyrighted software such as a console BIOS.
 Downloading ROM files that you do not own is piracy which is _illegal_ in many countries.

     [Dumping.Guide](https://dumping.guide/start) and [Emulation General Wiki](https://emulation.gametechwiki.com/index.php/Ripping_games) are some of the best resources for legally creating ROM files from games you own.

 Here is a condensed version that isn't guaranteed to be up-to-date.

-## Gen 1-5 cartridge-based consoles
+## Generation 1-5 cartridge-based consoles

 | Dumpable with special hardware | [Open Source Cartridge Reader](https://github.com/sanni/cartreader)<br/>([Save the Hero Builders](https://savethehero.builders/)) | [INLretro Dumper](https://www.infiniteneslives.com/inlretro.php) | [Retrode](https://www.retrode.com/)            | Other hardware                                             |
 |--------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|------------------------------------------------|------------------------------------------------------------|